Tazaf/ionicitude/README.md

 ## `close()`
 _This is a just a wrapper around the Wikitude plugin's `close` function.
 See [Official Doc](http://www.wikitude.com/external/doc/documentation/latest/phonegap/referencephonegap.html#close) for more information._

-Close the currently active AR View, and returns to the IonicApp last view.
+Close the currently active AR View, and returns to the Ionic App last view.

 #### Usage
 ```javascript